Intelligent-CAT-Lab/AlphaTrans/README.md

 [ali]: https://alirezai.cs.illinois.edu/
 [reyhaneh]: https://reyhaneh.cs.illinois.edu/index.htm

+## Data Archive
+Please visit [Zenodo](https://doi.org/10.5281/zenodo.13826582) to access the results of AlphaTrans.
+We will refer to certain files from this archive in the following sections.

 ## Getting Started
 We provide a [`Dockerfile`](/Dockerfile) which installs all necessary dependencies to reproduce the results of AlphaTrans.
 Please download [Docker](https://www.docker.com/), and then execute the following to create a docker image and execute the container in interactive mode: